 Here are some flu facts:

 Speaking of the flu shot, the best time to get one is generally in the fall.
-If you haven`t gotten one yet, it is still not too late, though it takes a couple of weeks for your body to develop flu antibodies to protect itself.
+If you did not get one this season, it is technically never "too late", though it takes a couple of weeks for your body to develop flu antibodies to protect itself.
 The CDC recommends anyone older than six months get immunized.
 Remember: the flu shot cannot give you the flu, but some side effects are possible, including a runny nose, sore throat, muscle aches, and mild fever.

 Due to certain health restrictions, not everyone is eligible to receive the flu shot.
 For those of you who are not able to get a flu shot, there are other things you can do to minimize your risk for contracting the flu, as well as giving it to others:

 - Avoid close contact with those who are sick.